rstudio/rstudio/git_hooks/secrets/test/README.md

 Here is an informal, manually run and verified "test" to confirm that the secrets scanning is working as expected.

 1. Ensure `detect-secrets` is already installed.
 See the [secrets README](../README.md#installation) for installation instructions.
-2. From this directory, run `detect-secrets scan --no-verify --all-files > secrets.baseline_test`.
+2. From this directory, run `detect-secrets scan --no-verify --all-files --exclude-files 'secrets_report_test.json' > secrets.baseline_test`.
 3. Confirm that all of the secrets below are flagged as secrets in the generated `secrets.baseline_test` file, with the exception of the `AWS_ACCESS_KEY_SECRET` secret.
 You can confirm this by doing one of the following:
     - Manually inspecting the `secrets.baseline_test` file to confirm that the expected secrets are listed
     - Running `detect-secrets audit secrets.baseline_test` and confirming that the expected secrets are listed